SCHOOLS' COMPETITION INFORMATION

 The SADA Schools' Competition is run in a manner consistent with national standards set by the Australian Debating Federation, debates follow the Australasian three-on-three format.
 For more information about debating, please visit our education page.

-Schools are grouped into geographical zones to reduce travel distance.
-Debates are held in school classrooms with up to ten debates simultaneously at any venue.
+Debates are held at centrally located schools in classrooms with up to ten debates occurring simultaneously.
 The evening are co-ordinated by the SADA zone stewards, who help direct teams to rooms, organise adjudicators, and ensure the night runs smoothly.

 The SADA prides itself on the quality of its adjudicators and its rigorous adjudicator testing and training programs.

 Topics are set by the SADA Topic Selection Committee which aims to set topics that are evenly balanced and expose students to a range of important and relevant issues and ideas in order to facilitate their academic development.